Why Electric Boilers are Great for Flats

 Flats need a three-phase supply of electricity, meaning that there will be 3 100amp fuses.
 It's important to know that the fuse for your flat is large enough to meet the needs of the electric boiler otherwise the fuse could blow.

 Electric boilers are available in a range of sizes, measured in kilowatts (kW), which shows the power of the boiler.

 A boiler with a larger output rating will be able to meet higher demands for heating and hot water.
-However, simply choosing to installing the electric boiler with the highest output isn’t the best route to take because you will likely see your energy bills rise as a result.
-Plus, with as we’re focussing on a boiler for a flat, a smaller output rating is likely to be enough to meet demand.
+However, simply choosing to installing the electric boiler with the highest output isn't the best route as you will likely see your energy bills rise as a result.
+Plus, as we're focussing on a boiler for a flat, a smaller output rating is likely to be enough to meet demand.